bvasilev94/FriendlyWorld-Exam/README.md

 ## Development server

 Run npm intit to download dependencies.Than run npm start to start the app.
 Navigate to `http://localhost:3000/`.
-The application reload on if you change any of the source files.
+The application reload if you change any of the source files.